Home

 • Leg armor

 I also built the circlet and rings myself out of faux jewels and wire.
+The shirt and pants came from a thrift shop, along with the necklaces.

 Prince Imrahil